Winnipegosis: Religion

-Healthcare & social services
+Healthcare and social services

 Dr. A. Ernest Medd (1883–1946) established the first practice in 1909.
 On marrying Mary Agnes McArthur, they resided the rest of their lives on 2nd St. His patients covered a wide area, and his role as coroner stretched as far as Swan River.
 Their house has become a museum.

 The Sisters of St. Benedict of Winnipeg administered the 20-bed Crerar Hospital 1936–1966 on the grounds of the Corpus Christi Church.
 The 22-bed Winnipegosis General Hospital opened in 1966, and the 20-bed Personal Care Home in 1980–1981.
 The Winnipegosis & District Health Centre oversees these facilities.

 The Elks Lodge #108 has remained active at least since 1925, before the Manitoba Elks Association formally received its Charter in 1927.
 The Royal Purple Lodge #86 has operated since 1945.
 The Marv Elks Memorial Home for seniors opened in the mid-1960s.

 The Knights of Columbus #6798 existed from 1975 for about 30 years.

 The first ambulance, acquired in 1975, was garaged at the hospital from 1982.

 Public services

-In April 1915, the lieutenant governor proclaimed the community incorporated as a village.
-Joseph P. Grenon was the first mayor.
-Celebrations were held in July 2015 for the 100th anniversary of Winnipegosis.

-Outside constables dealt with serious crime prior to the 1915 establishment of a police post.
-Royal Canadian Mounted Police (RCMP) contracted 1969–1972 and 1982 onward.
+Prior to the 1915 establishment of a police post, serious crime in the community was handled by outside constables.
+The Royal Canadian Mounted Police (RCMP) was contracted from 1969–1972 and 1982 onward.

 The municipal cemetery was created in 1916.
 At a 1919 commemoration service, returned soldiers placed flowers on the graves of war dead.
 The next year, the site was staked into plots.
 The government dock was built in the mid-1920s.

-If the 1931 Ramusson store fire had not been contained, the whole town would have been destroyed.
-A volunteer fire brigade formed in 1933.
-The fire hall built in 1950 was replaced in 1980.
+A volunteer fire brigade formed in 1933, and a fire hall was built in 1950, which was replaced in 1980.

-The open air skating rink established in 1935 was replaced 20 years later.
-Hockey players and the curling club used several rinks, at various locations, from 1903 onward.
 In 1937, electric power came and the first street lights were installed.

-First St (Main St) was widened and paved in 1961.
+First Street (Main Street) was widened and paved in 1961.
 Water and sewerage pipes were installed in 1965.
 The village purchased the former train station building in 1977 for a museum, leasing the grounds from CN.